 Death and taxes are two subjects that are both emotionally charged.
 Nobody wants to talk about either one of them — together they are, well, taxing and deadly.

 Do you break out in a cold sweat when discussing your will?
-Can you bear to think about whether there will be enough money to live on if your husband dies?
+Can you bear to think about whether there will be enough money to live on if your spouse dies?
 Can you even think about which kid will run the business when you die; let alone talk about it in a family meeting?

 The "D " Word

 The first hurdle to be overcome is facing your own mortality.
 Find your own euphemism for death, then use that expression for the rest of the conference.
 There’s a wide selection of substitutions for the “D” word — “pass on,” “kick the bucket,” “meet my maker,” “when something happens to me,” “get hit by a truck,” “pushing up daisies,” “six feet under” — just to name a few.
 People will say anything rather than “when I die.”

 Some folks hold to the superstition that making a will brings on death.
-Superstitious, yes, but nevertheless, it is a real impediment to many people.
+Superstitious, yes, but nevertheless, it is a real impediment for many people.

 Giving Up Control